You are currently viewing Hall effect | Derivation, Importance of the Hall Effect

 The accumulation of charge on the surface of the specimen continues until the force on moving charges due to the electric field associated with it is large enough to cancel the force exerted by the magnetic field.

-Ultimately a stationary state is reached when the current along y-axis vanishes, and a field Ey is set up.
+Ultimately a stationary state is reached when the current along the y-axis vanishes, and a field Ey is set up.
 If the charge carriers are holes then the case will be reversed, i.e., the upper surface would become negative while the lower surface is positive.
-Thus by measuring the Hall voltage in the y – direction, information about the sign of charges may be obtained.
+Thus by measuring the Hall voltage in the y – y-direction, information about the sign of charges may be obtained.
 In this way, the measurement of Hall voltage gives information about the charge carriers.

 Hall voltage and Hall Co-efficient